GistNoesis/Linn-Photobooth/README.md

 LINN is a 2-axis gimbal controlled by a bluetooth ps3-controller which then stylize your photos with some deep neural style transter and offer single button instant print experience.

-This project was realized in two weeks for the wedding of Thi-Kim & Pierre where it was a great success.
+This project was realized in two weeks for the wedding of Thi-Kim & Pierre where it was a great success (lot of fun and interest, ~300 pictures taken, 6000 art generated, ~100 prints but we ran out of paper).

 Without them this project would never have existed.
 You can contribute to their wedding gift here : Donate Paypal or Stripe or BTC